talkpython/mastering-pycharm-course/your-turn/06-web-applications/readme.md

     return flask.render_template('index.html', orders=orders)
 ```

-With this code in place, you should have a nav icon to jump between the view method and template:
+With this code in place, you should now have a nav icon to jump between the view method and template:

 ![Nav icon](./resources/nav-icon.png)

-## The global site template
+## Global look and feel with a shared template

-Finally, let's see how we go about working across the site.
-Create a new HTML file that will hold the outer "shell" of our site with a common set of imports, styles, and so on.
+Finally, let's see how we go about having a common look-and-feel across the site.

+Create a new HTML file that will hold the outer "shell" of our site with a common set of imports, styles, navigation, footers, and so on.
 Create `templates/_layout.html`.
 I like the `_` prefix to indicate it's not a public page but a shared item.

-Add something like this in there.
+Add HTML like below in there.
 Note the `block` keyword to allow us to use this across other pages.
 Also, we threw in some styles just to make the effect of the template more obvious.
 In real apps, you'd put that in a style sheet, but we want to keep this simpler if possible for this walk-through.

 ```html
 <!DOCTYPE html>